With uv

 Authentication for private indexes¶

-to lock dependencies.
+By default, migrate-to-uv generates uv.lock with uv lock to lock dependencies.
 If you currently use a package

 manager with private indexes, credentials will need to be set for locking to work properly.
 This can be done by setting